gao-hongnan/omniverse/omniverse/probability_theory/08_estimation_theory/maximum_likelihood_estimation/concept.md

 ## Numerical Optimization and the Negative Log-Likelihood

-***The following section is adapted from section 22.7 from Dive Into Deep Learning, {cite}`zhang2021dive`.***
+**_The following section is adapted from section 22.7 from Dive Into Deep Learning, {cite}`zhang2023dive`._**

 The example on coin toss is nice, but what if we have billions of parameters and data examples?

 ### Numerical Underflow

 First, notice that if we make the assumption that all the data examples are independent, we can no longer practically consider the likelihood itself as it is a product of many probabilities.
 Indeed, each probability is in $[0,1]$, say typically of value about $1/2$, and the product of $(1/2)^{1000000000}$ is far below machine precision.
 We cannot work with that directly.

 Let's check the smallest representable positive number greater than zero for the `float32` data type:

 ```{code-cell} ipython3
 :tags: [hide-input]